 - Vegan whipped cream

-- Add the 1 cup almond milk, ¼ cup pumpkin puree, 1 sliced frozen banana, 2 to 3 tbsp maple syrup, ½ tsp cinnamon, ¼ tsp nutmeg, 1/8 tsp ground ginger, and 1/8 tsp ground cloves to a blender and blend on the smoothie setting or the highest setting your blender has until it’s smooth, thick, and creamy.
+- Add the 1 cup almond milk, ¼ cup pumpkin puree, 1 sliced frozen banana, 2 to 3 tablespoon maple syrup, ½ teaspoon cinnamon, ¼ teaspoon nutmeg, ⅛ teaspoon ground ginger, and ⅛ teaspoon ground cloves to a blender and blend on the smoothie setting or the highest setting your blender has until it’s smooth, thick, and creamy.

 - Top with vegan whipped cream and a sprinkle of cinnamon.
 Optional.